golanlevin/DrawingWithMachines/assignments/2025/02_getting_started/README.md

 ![james_merrell_plot](img/james_merrell_plot.jpg)<br />James Merrill, [*Busy*](https://www.artblocks.io/exhibitions/busy-by-james-merrill), 2025

-*This set of exercises has five parts and is due Wednesday, 9/3/2025 at the beginning of class.*
+*The purpose of this week's exercises is to observe how others work, try it yourself, and build your first full generative plotter pipeline.
+This set of exercises has five parts and is due Wednesday, 9/3/2025 at the beginning of class.*

 * [2.1.
 Personal Speculation](#21-personal-speculation) *(10%, 10 minutes)*
 * [2.2.
 Looking Outwards: Tooling](#22-looking-outwards-tooling) *(10%, 20 minutes)*